Other Vehicle Registrations in Georgia

-You can view a complete list of vehicles that do not require a title on the Georgia DOR website.
+You can view a complete list of vehicles that may or may not require a title depending on the situation.

 If you're not a resident of Georgia, you can drive your out-of-state vehicle in the state for up to 30 days without having to register it with the GA Department of Revenue (DOR).
 However, your vehicle must still be properly registered in another U.S. state.

 The Georgia DOR requires titles for the following vehicles (model 1986 and newer):